 Purpose: The IRB ensures that the rights, safety, and welfare of human research subjects are protected; to ensure compliance with all applicable Federal and State laws/regulations; and conduct an ethical evaluation of human research activities including initial, continuation, and modification reviews, unanticipated problems, and alleged noncompliance.
-The responsibilities of the IRB are determined by federal mandates (The Common Rule and DHHS 45 CFR 46 A, B, C, D, & E) for institutions that receive federal funds to support research.
+The responsibilities of the IRB are determined by federal mandates (The Common Rule and subparts B, C, and D of the HHS regulations at 45 CFR Part 46) for institutions that receive federal funds to support research.